 - Salt & pepper to taste

-- Take the sausage meat out of its casings and crumble it into a soup pot/Dutch oven.
+- Add the sausage meat to a soup pot/Dutch oven.
 Over medium-high heat, cook it for 5 minutes.

-- Stir in the onions and continue cooking for another 5 minutes or so, until the sausage is nicely browned and the onion has softened.
+- Stir in the onions and continue cooking for another 5 minutes or so, until the sausage is nicely browned and the onions have softened.

-- Stir in the garlic, red pepper flakes, and orzo, and cook for around 30 seconds.
+- Stir in the garlic, red pepper flakes, and orzo, and cook for 30 seconds.

 - Stir in the chicken broth and cream.
 Once it starts to bubble, continue cooking for 10 minutes, uncovered, stirring fairly often (or else the orzo may stick to the bottom of the pot).
 You will likely need to turn the heat down a bit (to medium or even medium-low).
 It should gently bubble vs. boil (you don't want the liquid to reduce too much before the pasta has cooked).